crescolincs/entrance/README.md

-#Entrances to Lincs 8 Offers which include Visitor Economy and Living and Working
+#Entrances to Lincs 8 Offers which include Visitor Economy and Living and Working (and film)